 Current consensus separates the names into Klippel-Trénaunay syndrome and Parkes Weber's syndrome, so as to distinguish between the two conditions.
 This is clinically relevant because their management and prognosis differ.

-Klippel-Trénaunay (KT) syndrome is a rare condition, characterised by the triad of:
+Klippel-Trénaunay (KT) syndrome is a rare and sporadic congenital disorder, characterised by the classical triad of:

 - Cutaneous capillary malformations - usually port-wine stains.